Page last updated 4 November 2024

 Research Design and Methodology will provide you with the foundations for taking forward your own research.

-On successful completion of this module students will achieve the following learning outcomes:
+On successful completion of this module, you will achieve the following learning outcomes:

-If you are a non-UK student you will need to show your valid passport on entry to the UK.
-Please check your eligibility to visit and study in the UK here.
-If you are a non-Irish EU national currently resident in Ireland please contact us for further advice.
+If you are a non-UK student, you will need to show your valid passport on entry to the UK.
+Please check your eligibility to visit and study in the UK.
+If you are a non-Irish EU national currently resident in Ireland, please contact us for further advice.

 If English is not your country's first language, you will be required to provide evidence to show you meet the UK Border Agency and the University's minimum English Language requirements.